Radial Road 2: Aguinaldo Highway

 From Alabang–Zapote Road south to Tagaytay, R-2 is known as Aguinaldo Highway.
-It is the main north-south thoroughfare in the province of Cavite linking Las Piñas, Metro Manila with Cavite, particularly the cities and municipalities of Bacoor, Imus, Dasmariñas, Silang, and Tagaytay.
-R-2 ends at the Tagaytay Rotunda, providing the famous view of the Taal Lake.
+It is the main north-south thoroughfare in the province of Cavite, linking Las Piñas in Metro Manila with Cavite, particularly the cities and municipalities of Bacoor, Imus, Dasmariñas, Silang, and Tagaytay.
+R-2 ends at the Tagaytay Rotunda, which provides the famous view of the Taal Lake.